Broadway finds a way for the show to go on amid coronavirus

 Playbill also started a daily Twitter thread called #PlaybillTunes as a place for Broadway stars to make recommendations for cast albums.

-Ryan Lefebvre drove four-and-a-half hours to New York City from New Hampshire with his family to watch “Hadestown,” “Beetlejuice,” and “Six” this weekend before finding out the shows were canceled.
+Ryan Lefebvre drove 4½ hours to New York City from New Hampshire with his family to watch "Hadestown," "Beetlejuice" and "Six" this weekend before finding out the shows were canceled.

 "I kind of see the big picture and understand where it's all coming from," said Lefebvre, who works in health care consulting.
 "I think that it was really good that they did that.
 I certainly, from a personal level, was really bummed."